aminulislam33/OnlineExamSystem_Frontend/README.md

+# Online Exam System Frontend

+This project is the frontend part of the **Online Exam System** (OES) built with **React.js**.
+It allows students to register, log in, take exams, view results, and enables admins to manage questions and exams.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).